-This is the major practicum in the B.Ed.
+This is the major practicum in the B. Ed.
 Elementary (AD) program.
 Twelve weeks are spent in an elementary classroom and one week in a concluding seminar.
 The student is assigned to a certificated teacher and is required to do a substantial amount of teaching on a graduated scale culminating in at least four weeks at the full-time level.
-Students also meet in seminar with a faculty supervisor for one half day per week to discuss topics of mutual concern - primarily classroom management and evaluation issues.
-In addition to the interactive teaching that is evaluated by both the mentor teacher and faculty supervisor, students develop a detailed teaching portfolio that can be used to form the basis of an employment portfolio.
-This course is evaluated by the Faculty Supervisor in conjunction with the mentor teacher.
-Students who receive a grade of less than B- on the Alpha 4.00 scale for EDUC 451 will not be recommended to the Professional Development and Certification Branch of Alberta Learning for Interim Professional Certification.
+Students need to earn a minimum B- on the Alpha 4.00 scale for EDUC 451 to be recommended for Interim Professional Certification.
 This course is only open to students in the B.Ed.
-(AD) program.
+(AD) Elementary program.